DazynersStudio/Dazyners/README.rst

 described below.
 All the commands other than the env command expect to have the VirtualEnv environment activated as described in the setup section.

-- **JavaScript Sources** - The Turbulenz Engine source is written in TypeScript.
+- **JavaScript Sources** - The Dazyners Studio source is written in TypeScript.
 To generate the JavaScript version of the engine source run the command
   ::

     $ python manage.py jslib

-- **Tools** - The Turbulenz Engine includes a number of Python tools which are installed during the env command.
+- **Tools** - The Dazyners Studio includes a number of Python tools which are installed during the env command.
   In addition the Engine includes a CGFX shader conversion tool which can be built with the following command.
   See the `pre-requisites`_ section for details of required compiler toolchains.
   ::

     $ python manage.py tools

-- **Documentation** - The Turbulenz Engine documentation is based on restructured text sources.
+- **Documentation** - The Dazyners Studio documentation is based on restructured text sources.
 To build the html documentation run the command
   ::

     $ python manage.py docs

-- **Samples** - Various samples are included with the Turbulenz Engine.
+- **Samples** - Various samples are included with the Dazyners Studio.
 These can be built from their TypeScript sources with the command below.
-This generates a set of html files, JavaScript and asset JSON files which can be served with a web server such as the Turbulenz Local Development Server.
+This generates a set of html files, JavaScript and asset JSON files which can be served with a web server such as the Dazyners Studio Local Development Server.
   ::

     $ python manage.py samples

-- **Applications** - The Turbulenz Engine project includes a few larger applications and some templates for building your own application.
+- **Applications** - The Dazyners Studio project includes a few larger applications and some templates for building your own application.
 These can be found in the apps folder, and can be built with the command
   ::